pauloreis-ds/Paulo-Reis-Data-Science/3 - Data Analysis (Machine Learning)/README.md

     The algorithm can find patterns "only" if we provide resources (information) so that it can learn.
-    But after that, to tell us how the data should be classified, It also needs a set of possible classes/values/responses (labels) so that he knows what to do with each data that we enter.
+    But after that, to tell us how the data should be classified, It also needs a set of possible classes/values/responses (labels) so that It knows what to do with each data that we enter.
 So that It knows how to classify them.

     > Briefly explained, a feature would be the input data that you provided to the system and the label would be the output (the answer/prediction) that is expected.